 Behavioural Symptoms: If you learned to cope with trauma by dissociating or shutting down, you might continue to respond in a similar way when face stressful situations today.
 Hypo-arousal and dissociation also contribute to substance abuse and addiction – when people live in a constant state of numbness and detachment, there can be an increased desire to engage in high-risk behaviours or sensation-seeking in dramatic ways including high-risk substance abuse and behavioural addictions such as sexual acting out and excessive gambling.

-Substance Abuse and the Symptoms of Trauma
+Substance Misuse and the Symptoms of Trauma

-Substance abuse and compulsive behaviours are common among those who have been through traumatic experiences and who continue to suffer from ongoing trauma symptoms.
+Substance misuse and compulsive behaviours are common among those who have been through traumatic experiences and who continue to suffer from ongoing trauma symptoms.
 For those who live in a chronic state of hyper-arousal and high activation of their fight or flight response, it is no wonder they seek out options to help them shut down or numb out.
 For others, they use substances as a way of countering the numbness and emotional flatness they experience in the hypo-arousal state.

 Thank you for your interest in “Trauma and Addiction: The Link Can’t Be Ignored”.
 Stay tuned for more posts on trauma, addiction, self-regulation, mental health, and the process of recovery.